 • Cases of mosquito-borne Zika virus have been reported in Indonesia.
 The Australian Department of Health recommends women who are pregnant or planning to become pregnant discuss their travel plans with a doctor.

-• Dengue fever is a problem in Bali and according to Smart Traveller, there’s been an increase in infection rates among Australians returning from the area in recent years.
-There’s no vaccination available; use mosquito nets, apply a repellent that contains DEET and wear long sleeves and closed-toe shoes at dawn and dusk when mosquitoes are most active.
+• Dengue fever is a problem in Bali and, according to Smart Traveller, there’s been an increase in infection rates among Australians returning from the area in recent years.
+There’s no vaccination available so use mosquito nets, apply a repellent that contains DEET and wear long sleeves and closed-toe shoes at dawn and dusk when mosquitoes are most active.

 • As above, if you display symptoms of Mpox, you may be referred to a hospital for treatment.